sheryew/tp/docs/UserGuide.md

 - Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-- Parameters given outside the command format will be ignored.<br>
+- Parameters given outside the command format will throw an error or affect other parameters.<br>
-   e.g. `list [d/DEPARTMENT]` only accepts `d/` parameter. `list z/all` will be treated the same as `list` since HRInsight will ignore parameters outside the command format.
+   e.g. `list [d/DEPARTMENT]` only accepts `d/` parameter. `list z/all` will throw an error.

 - We allow all employee names, not limited to alphanumeric names, to accommodate names such as `X AE A-Xii`, `dr. Adam Smith, Ph.D.`, and `$helly`.